DorianCoding/OCSP-server/README.md

 cachefolder = "cache/" #Folder to cache data (relative or absolute, will be created if not present) itcert = "/var/public_files/it_cert.crt" #Path to intermediate certificate itkey = "/var/private_files/it_privkey.pem" #Path to intermediate private key, keep it secret
 ```

+> [!CAUTION]
+> Config.toml should be read-only for the script and inaccessible for others because it contains dbpassword.
+> Intermediate certificate key should be held secret, must be read-only for the script and inaccessible to anyone else.
+> As a service, the script will use a brand-new user called pycert.
+This ensures system integrity and protection.

 ## How to implement?
 ### As a linux service